 How to Add Headings & Text Blocks to a Form

-You can now use headings to create logical sections within your forms.
-For example, you might need a Contact Details or Past Employment section.
 To add a heading, select the Heading widget in the Fields tab of the form builder.
-The new field’s description will become the text of the heading.
+Enter the text of the heading into the Text box and save.

-We’ve also added a text block widget that allows you to insert text of up to 250 characters (up to 2,000 characters with a Business account) anywhere within a form.
+The Text Block widget that allows you to insert text anywhere on a form.
 Example uses include:

-- Disclaimer at the bottom of a form
+- Adding a short disclaimer or waiver at the bottom of a form

-To add a text block to a form, select the Text Block widget in the Fields tab of the form builder.
-We’ve increased the maximum number of fields that can be added to a form to allow all users to take advantage of this new facility.
+To add a text block to a form, select the Text Block widget in the Fields tab of the form builder, as illustrated below.

 |Text with Commands||Formatted Text|